-From Version 7.2.202 (incl.), when using any transcoding/DSP functionality, the device must be configured to use the "Optimized-for-Transcoding" profile, by the SBCPerformanceProfile parameter.
-However, the parameter's value is not automatically set to this profile in all upgrade scenarios:
+From Version 7.2.202, when using any transcoding/DSP functionality, the device must be configured to use the "Optimized-for-Transcoding" profile, using the SBCPerformanceProfile parameter.

-- If you are upgrading from a version earlier than 7.2.158, for the parameter to be automatically set to this profile, first upgrade the device to Version 7.2.158 before upgrading it to Version 7.2.2xx. - If you are upgrading directly to Version 7.2.2xx from a version earlier than 7.2.158, then configure the device to this profile, using any of the below management methods.
-Once you have configured the parameter, you must save your configuration to flash with a device reset. - √ ini file: SBCPerformanceProfile = 2 - √ CLI: configure system > sbc-performance-settings > sbc-performance-profile optimized-for-transcoding - ✓ Web: 'SBC Performance Profile' = Optimized-for-Transcoding (SBC General Settings page - Setup menu > Signaling & Media tab > SBC folder > SBC General Settings)
+The parameter's value is not automatically set in all upgrade scenarios.
+If you are upgrading from a version earlier than 7.2.158 and employing transcoding/DSP capabilities, to preserve your transcoding/DSP functionality it is essential that you first upgrade the device to Version 7.2.158 before upgrading it to Version 7.2.2xx.

+Once the device has been upgraded to Version 7.2.2xx, verify that the device is set to use the "Optimized-for-Transcoding" profile, using any of the following management platforms:

+- ini file: SBCPerformanceProfile = 2 - CLI: configure system > sbc-performance-settings > sbc-performance-profile optimized-for-transcoding - Web: 'SBC Performance Profile' = Optimized-for-Transcoding (SBC General Settings page - Setup menu > Signaling & Media tab > SBC folder > SBC General Settings).